mubaraqwahab/tasks/resources/views/about.md

 The rest of this page describes how I built some interesting parts of this app as well as some challenges I faced and lessons I learnt.

-NOTE: everything below this paragraph is still an early draft!

 TODO: credits here?

 TODO: TOC here?